Matt Green (comedian): Career

 Green performed stand up comedy as part of Arthur Smith and Friends at the Glastonbury Festival in 2008, a performance which was recorded and broadcast on BBC Radio 4 as part of the programme Arabella Churchill: The First Lady of Glastonbury.

 Radio

 His credits include Constable Twitten in the BBC Radio 4 comedy series Inspector Steine and as Apsley Cherry-Garrard in the BBC Radio 4 classic serial The Worst Journey in the World.

 Matt has also appeared in other BBC Radio 4 programmes: Cabin Pressure, Ed Reardon's Week, The Afternoon Play: Man of Steel, The Time Being: Autarky, and High Table, Lower Orders.

 Television and film

 In 2011, Green starred in the one off BBC Christmas show Lapland.
 He has also appeared in Fresh Meat, Cradle To Grave, Casualty, Comedy Showcase (episode: "Other People"), Extras, EastEnders, Comedy Lab (episode: "Speeding"), Footballers' Wives, Garth Marenghi's Darkplace, Two Pints of Lager and a Packet of Crisps and Late Night Mash.
-He played a BBC Newsreader in the Doctor Who episode The Star Beast.
+He played a BBC Newsreader in the Doctor Who episode "The Star Beast" and a tour guide in the Patience episode "The Timetable".

 Green has appeared in the films Finding Neverland and Ali G Indahouse.